Hyundai Inster vs Chery E5

 The Verdict

-The Chery E5 takes 6 of 9 key spec categories.
-If boot space matters, the Chery E5 has a clear edge.
+The Chery E5 takes 9 of 11 key spec categories and comes in at a lower price.
 The Chery E5 adds peace of mind with a longer 7-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions